Priyush02K/Dart_Programming/Theroy.md

 ![image](https://github.com/Priyush02K/Dart_Programming/assets/124695270/88530a38-bb7d-42f2-8f44-b54a5f32926f)

-Operators
+Operators <br>
 Dart language supports all operators, as you are familiar with other programming languages such as C, Kotlin, and Swift.
 The operator's name is listed below:

-1Arithmetic
+1. Arithmetic
-2Equality
+2. Equality
-3Increment and Decrement
+3. Increment and Decrement
-4Logical
+4. Logical
-5Comparison
+5. Comparison